benc-uk/nanomon/readme.md

 # NanoMon - Monitoring Tool

 NanoMon is a lightweight network and HTTP monitoring system, designed to be self hosted any container based system e.g. Kubernetes, or just run locally.
 It is written in Go and based on the now ubiquitous microservices pattern, so decomposed into several discreet but interlinked components.
-The features of Nanomon include:
+The features of NanoMon include:

 - A range of configurable monitor types
 - Web frontend for viewing results & editing/creating monitors